-This is a good product I occasionally use on my body acne and that includes my chest, back, arms, bum, and legs.
+This is a good product I occasionally use on my body acne, including my chest, back, arms, bum, and legs.

 This is the moisturizer I use to follow up on my leg exfoliation after using the SA cleanser mentioned above.
 They pair well together and aren’t too drying for the skin.

-The cream is thick and it contains skin-replenishing ceramides and urea that helps moisturize the skin while also thinning the layer of dead skin cells.
+The cream is thick, and it contains skin-replenishing ceramides and urea that help moisturize the skin while also thinning the layer of dead skin cells.